 - Can I translate one of your blog post?Yes.
 You can translate any blog post and publish it elsewhere, under a Creative Commons license.
 It implies that you must credit me, but it is ok if you make money.

 However, please do not ask me to link back to your translation.

-- All of the content is made available under a Creative Commons license to facilitate free reuse: you can share and adapt this content, even for commercial use, as long as you credit the blog posts to me.
+- All of the content except for the comments is made available under a Creative Commons license to facilitate free reuse: you can share and adapt this content, even for commercial use, as long as you credit the blog posts to me.
 It is ok if you make money from my blog posts.

 - This blog is a non-commercial site.
 I do not charge anyone to access any part of the blog.
 There is no profit motive whatsoever.